The Perfect 3 Days in Chiang Mai Itinerary for First-Timers

 Chiang Mai’s historic Old Town is located within the ancient walls of the city which are in turn surrounded by a moat.
 For your first morning, you’ll get to explore this fascinating downtown area.

-Discover the Temples of Chiang Mai
+Discover the temples of Chiang Mai

 If you’re wondering what to do in Chiang Mai in 3 days then the answer is easy.
 With over 500 temples in Chiang Mai, it’s time to slip on your sarong, cover your shoulders and go temple-hopping!